mmajcica/DeploySsrs/README.md

 ## Overview

 This extension will add a Build/Release task in your TFS/VSTS instance that will allow you to deploy Microsoft SQL Server Reporting Services reports, datasources and datasets.
-Aside of deploying reports, datasources and datasets it will also enable you to supply a configuration in form of an xml or json file where you are going to specify folders structure and the reports that are going to be deployed in them.
+Aside of deploying reports, datasources and datasets it will also enable you to supply a configuration in form of xml or json file where you are going to specify folders structure and the reports that are going to be deployed in them.
 Optionally, in the configuration file, you will be able to specify security that needs to be applied on the deployed objects.
 Objects that you can manage and deploy are folders, data sources, datasets and reports.

 ## Requirements